Account and device status

 ⛔️ **STOP** (Stopped): The channel is deactivated.
 Possible reasons: -End of trial or subscription; -Manual deactivation; -Billing or technical issue; Check your subscription status or contact support for assistance.

 ⚠️ **SYNC\_ERROR** (Synchronization issue): There is a sync failure between your WhatsApp account and the API.
 You can still send messages, but **GET requests (e.g., to fetch chats or messages)** will not work.
 To resolve this, log out the channel and reconnect it.
-Read more: [channel-status-sync\_error](https://support.whapi.cloud/help-desk/troubleshooting/channel-status-sync_error "mention")
+Read more: [Channel status “SYNC\_ERROR”](/help-desk/troubleshooting/channel-status-sync_error.md)

 ### Webhook to change channel status